 To give the directive “nofollow” to all search engine crawlers, use:

 <meta name="robots" content="nofollow">

-If you want to apply the directive only to Google web crawlers:
+To give the directive only to Google web crawlers use:

 <meta name="googlebot" content="nofollow">

-If you want to use both nofollow and noindex, together on the same page:
+To use both nofollow and noindex together on the same page:

 <meta name="robots" content="noindex, nofollow">